What Does a Bad Oil Pump Sound Like

 Updated:

 If your car’s oil pump is going bad, you’ll likely hear a loud whining or grinding noise coming from the engine.
-The sound will be most noticeable when the engine is first started, and may go away as the engine warms up.
+The sound will be most noticeable when the engine is first started and may go away as the engine warms up.
 You might also notice that your engine is running louder than usual.

 If your car’s oil pump is going bad, you’ll likely hear some telltale signs.
 The engine may make a loud rattling noise, or you may notice that the oil pressure gauge is dropping even when the engine is warmed up.
-If the oil pump fails completely, the engine will seize and won’t run at all.
+If the oil pump fails, the engine will seize and won’t run at all.

 If you think your car’s oil pump might be going bad, it’s important to get it checked out by a mechanic as soon as possible.
 A failed oil pump can cause serious damage to your engine, so it’s best to nip the problem in the bud before it gets worse.